 Increasing your sunlight exposure bolsters your sleep schedule by slowing Melatonin production and keeping you fresh and focused.
 In addition, increased exposure to sunlight in the morning will enhance the effect of darkness that will increase the production of Melatonin in the evening, which will help you fall asleep faster.

 3. Reduce Blue Light Exposure at Night

 Using electronic devices before bed makes us think that it is still daytime causing slow production of Melatonin.
 Hence it becomes difficult to sleep.
 Reducing the blue light before you sleep and keeping it as dark as possible can increase the Melatonin levels that help you fall asleep faster.

 4. Eat Foods Rich in Melatonin

 Another significant source of Melatonin is consuming healthy foods.
-Foods such as bananas, tomatoes, green leafy vegetables, and cherries all contain Melatonin.
+Foods such as bananas, tomatoes, green leafy vegetables, and cherries contain Melatonin.
 Apart from this, almonds, oats, and honey also increase melatonin levels in the body.
-If you want to snack before bed, heading to one of these will help you sleep faster.
+So, if you want to snack before bed, heading to one of these will help you sleep faster.

-Melatonin overdose might lead to unwanted side effects that include lower blood pressure, diabetes, excessive bleeding, and many other complexities.
+Melatonin overdose might lead to unwanted side effects, including lower blood pressure, diabetes, excessive bleeding, and many other complexities.
 Melatonin doses are ok, but overdosages are certainly not.
 Hopefully, our guide above would have helped you get all the information regarding Melatonin and its overdose.